 “Go confidently in the direction of your dreams.
 Live the life you have imagined.” – Henry David Thoreau

 Cameron got let go (“restructured” in advertising parlance) a couple of weeks ago.
 And while we never could have predicted it when 2013 began, it’s quite possibly the greatest gift he’s ever been given.

 When we met 15 years ago, Cameron was a bright young intern and I was a disillusioned senior writer.

-“Don’t waste your time in this stupid fucking industry,” I said, even as I helped him put his portfolio together.
+“Don’t waste your time in this stupid fucking industry,” I said helpfully.

-Not long after, I was fired (sorry, “restructured”), and Cameron was still unemployed.
+Not long after that, I was unsurprisingly fired (sorry, “restructured”), and Cameron was still unemployed.
 But I was totally smitten by this incredibly smart, incredibly funny person who, it turned out, was also incredibly anxious.